chris-hallquist/tcs/README.md

 Some rules seem highly unlikely to matter in the TCS scenario, and therefore will probably never be implemented:

 * Boarding and ship's troops

+Rules for carried craft will not be implemented until I begin exploring heterogenous fleets.